denten-books/plain-text/main.md

 The book as an interface between human and ?.
 We must see it in the context of interfaces.

 # Part II
+## Textual Interfaces
+Containing an argument for text as an interface between human and machine.
+History of combinatorial languages and logic.
+Stack as a model of communication
+Talk about stack exchange vs. 4chan vs. reddit

 ## Software, Hardware, and the Platonic Forms
 Turing's machine.
 Universalism vs. drucker.
 Bit, byte.
 State machines.
 The magic of boostrapping.
 Plato and Epicurus.